Kavorix/NuvioraLabs-Website/README.md

-# Awe Sweet Version 1
+# Corporate Website for NuvioraLabs

-This site is the corporate headquarters of Awe Sweet!
+This site is Corporate Website for NuvioraLabs!